 Welcome Dinner and Overnight at the Lake of Menteith Hotel.

-Guests will leave Lake of Menteith early and head for the Port of Oban where the bus will board a ferry to cross over onto the Island of Mull – the second largest island of the Inner Hebrides.
+Guests will board a ferry to cross over onto the Island of Mull – the second-largest island of the Inner Hebrides.
 You’ll hear stories of mystical patches that transcend our existence and take in the sweeping scenic views in Mull.
 Then guests board another (small) ferry and land on the Isle of Iona – a place many believe is suspended in time – sacred – existing in two worlds at once.
 This is where St. Columba founded his monastery in the sixth century and began converting the feisty Picts.
 Guests will participate in a short walking tour of the island and have a little free time to walk the beach before settling in at their hotel adjacent to Iona Abbey.
 One of the greatest features of spending a night on a remote island is a night walk under a massive starry sky.

 Overnight at St. Columba Hotel.

 Day 5, May 19 -FREE DAY ON IONA and FINGAL’S CAVE